rackerlabs/technical-blog/content/blog/2020/2020-11-02-six-steps-to-salesforce-adoption/index.md

 ---

-There are six key steps to Salesforce adoption that ensure strength in your adoption by your team & help guarantee that your Salesforce adoption is efficient and effective.
+There are six key steps to Salesforce adoption that ensure strength in your adoption by your team and help guarantee that your Salesforce adoption is efficient and effective.
 <!--more-->